 1. Research Nearby Construction Companies

 Market research is necessary to get a handle on the competition.
 Local industry publications are good.
+Additionally, engaging in community events and local business meetups can provide valuable insights.
 Don’t forget to look to publications from the government and trade associations.
 Search engine results are great.

 2. Stand Out from Your Competitors